awsk1994/SingleSPA_starter_project/README.md

 This is a starter project for singleSPA with AngularJS and react.
 Enjoy!

+SingleSPA is an awesome library that allows multiple UI frameworks to co-exist in one web application (Like a UI framework that hosts other UI frameowrks).
+I find it very useful for ***migration*** from one UI framework to another because it allows you to migrate one page or section at a time.

 # How to Run

-cd SingleSPA_starter_project
+1. cd SingleSPA_starter_project

-npm install
+2. npm install

-npm start
+3. npm start

 # Todo

-Experiment with webpack.
+ - Experiment with webpack.

+ - Add unit testing

+ - Performance Analysis

 # Resources